BCStudentSoftwareDevTeam/documentation/ssdt-program/bitbucket-to-github-migration.md

 ### Migrating the Repository

 1. Create an empty repository in github.
-Make sure there are no starter files such as README.
+Make sure there are no starter files such as README, and make sure the repository is public (we will need it to be public for the issue migration script).

 2. Take a mirror clone of the bitbucket repository and push the mirror to github.
 ```